CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Stats implementation.
 Player can keep up with their stats; Code is found in the src folder as Stats.java
 * Achievements implementation.
 Player can view their progress by completing achievements.
 Code is found is the src folder as Achievements.java
 * Achievements list implementation.
 Create achievements list for the player to complete.
 Code is found is the src folder as AchievementsList.java
-* Feature: Get the achievements to update whenever the player completes it. it changes from red text to green text when achievement is completed.
+* Feature: Get the achievements to update whenever the player completes it.
+It changes from red text to green text when achievement is completed.

 #### Sergio
 Sprint 1:
 * Level calculation.
 Fuction calculates players level and updates continuously as player clicks.
  * See Research/PlayerProgressionResearch.txt
 * Implementation of visual representation of Level status into top panel of Game HUD.
 * Implemented Images for GUI by resizing and positioning within each appropriate panel of GUI.

 Sprint 2:
 * Created the base structure and GUI design for the stats page.
 This page has three sections to it for the user to flip thorugh such as stats, achievements, and leaderboard.
 This was implemented in the "Updates to stats page ui" commit in github.